fluxcd/helm-controller/docs/spec/v2beta2/helmreleases.md

 `.spec.driftDetection.ignore` is an optional field to provide [JSON Pointers](https://datatracker.ietf.org/doc/html/rfc6901) to ignore while detecting and correcting drift.
-This can for example be easeful when Horizontal Pod Autoscaling is enabled for a Deployment, or when a Helm chart has hooks which mutate a resource.
+This can for example be useful when Horizontal Pod Autoscaling is enabled for a Deployment, or when a Helm chart has hooks which mutate a resource.